 Come for as many days as you like, fly XC as far as you can, fly with and learn from some of the best XC pilots.
 No pressure, no worries... just fly.
 Many pilots (of all levels !) achieve Personal Bests every year.
-In 2015 and 2017 some pilots flying at the XC camp flew over 300kms and many novice pilots flew PB's over 100kms in easy, safe conditions.
+In 2015, 2017, 2018, 2019 and 2020 many pilots flying at the XC camp flew over 200 and even 300kms and many novice pilots flew PB's over 100kms in easy, safe conditions.

 Mt Borah has 4 huge astro-turfed launches for nearly all wind directions and easy landings and was developed for the World Champs in 2007.
 The Manilla area offers one of the worlds safest XC regions for all pilot levels from Novice > Expert who have some thermalling experience.
 Emergency services (ambulance and rescue) are 15 minutes away in Manilla township, and the medical evacuation helicopter is based in Tamworth just 15mins flight time away.
 The area also has excellent 3G mobile phone coverage with 2 networks now operating giving reception to over 300kms out !

-Cabins - Twin or double - are $20/night p/p and include all linen, blankets and towels.
+Cabins - Twin or double - are $25/pp/night and include all linen, blankets and towels.